 - Beef broth, worcestershire sauce and butter: Broth and worcestershire add savory, salty, and beefy flavors to the gravy while salted butter adds a richness.

-Cook the steaks over medium-high heat for 3 minutes per side until golden brown.
-If you notice they are browning too quickly, reduce the heat.
-Transfer cooked steaks to a plate.
+Cook the patties over medium-high heat for about 3 minutes per side until you get a nice golden brown crust.
+That sear is where all the flavor is, so don’t rush it.
+If they are browning too fast just turn the heat down a little.
+Transfer to a plate and set aside.

-Melt butter in the skillet over medium-low.
-Whisk in the broth, Worcestershire sauce, and garlic powder until well combined.
-Pour in the slurry and stir until smooth.
+Melt the butter in the skillet over medium-low, then whisk in the broth, Worcestershire sauce, and garlic powder.
+Pour in the cornstarch slurry and stir until the gravy is smooth and starting to thicken.

-More ground beef recipes you’ll love include ground beef and potatoes, this baked hamburger recipe, easy spaghetti and vegetable beef soup.
+More ground beef recipes you’ll love include ground beef and potatoes, this oven baked hamburgers and Swedish meatballs.

 More Ground Beef Recipes